Collins-Omariba/Collins-Omariba/README.md

 ## About Me

-I specialize in the seamless integration of **hardware and software**, combining **electronics design**, **firmware development**, and **backend engineering** to bring intelligent systems in **IoT, Robotics, Control Systems, and Automation** to life.
+I specialize in the seamless integration of **hardware and software**, combining **electronics design**, **firmware development**, and even **backend engineering** to bring intelligent systems in **IoT, Robotics, Control Systems, and Automation** to life.
 I do this by designing, troubleshooting, and programming hardware while also building the supporting backend infrastructure.

 ---